shafeeshafee/microblog_EC2_deployment/README.md

 Provisioning our own infrastructure instead of relying on managed services like AWS Elastic Beanstalk offers several key benefits:

-- Self-provisioning grants complete control over every aspect of the infrastructure.
-This allows for tailored configurations to meet specific application needs, such as choosing exact instance types, customizing network settings, and installing required software without the limitations imposed by managed services.
+- **Complete Control:** Self-provisioning grants full control over every aspect of the infrastructure.
+This allows for tailored configurations to meet specific application needs, such as selecting exact instance types, customizing network settings, and installing required software without the limitations imposed by managed services.

-- By managing resources directly, we have the potential to optimize costs.
-We pay only for the resources we use and can fine-tune our infrastructure to prevent over provisioning, which is sometimes unavoidable with managed services.
+- **Cost Optimization:** By managing resources directly, there is potential to optimize costs.
+We pay only for the resources we use and can fine-tune our infrastructure to prevent over-provisioning, which is sometimes unavoidable with managed services.

-- Building and managing the infrastructure ourselves, although cumbersome at some points, helps us understand the patterns around underlying components like server setup, networking, security configurations, and deployment pipelines, which is essential for tackling more complex projects in the future.
+- **Comprehensive Understanding:** Building and managing the infrastructure ourselves, although cumbersome at times, enhances our understanding of underlying components like server setup, networking, security configurations, and deployment pipelines, which is essential for tackling more complex projects in the future.

 ### Is This a "Good System"?